-Inventors ordinarily profit from their inventions by licensing them to manufacturers or distributors.
+Inventors usually profit from their inventions by licensing them to manufacturers or distributors.
 The hope is that those manufacturers and distributors will commercially use and develop the inventions for a certain period of time, doing the work of production and marketing.
 Inventors' compensation typically takes the form of royalties based upon the invention's sales.
-How such royalties are measured is extremely important.

-This can be favorable to the licensor because it increases sales.
+This can be favorable to the licensor because it increases total sales.
 If you choose to include it, you should qualify the discount by describing a quantity discount as "a discount made at the time of shipment" or "a discount actually shown on the invoice," since it is possible that an unscrupulous licensee may attempt to offer a discount after items are shipped, splitting the discount with the purchaser and diminishing your royalty payment.
 It is important for you to closely monitor the number of sales and receive regular weekly or monthly reports from the distributor.

 Freight and shipping costs of the product, although a cost of doing business, are traditionally treated as a deduction against net sales.
 Most manufacturers and distributors with whom you do business will insist on deducting these costs from your net figure.

-It is acceptable for a licensee to deduct credits and returns from the total net sales, since returns reflect merchandise which was not purchased or was defective.
-Some licensors prefer to qualify the definition to state "bona fide returns" or "returns actually made or allowed as supported by credit memoranda" in order to weed out returns which are part of some unscrupulous arrangement between distributors and retailers.
+It is acceptable for a licensee to deduct credits and returns from the total net sales, since returns reflect merchandise that was not purchased or was defective.
+Some licensors prefer to qualify the definition to state "bona fide returns" or "returns actually made or allowed as supported by credit memoranda" in order to weed out returns that are part of some unscrupulous arrangement between distributors and retailers.

 If a product is taxed locally, it is common to include this as a deduction against net sales.
 Remember that different types of products are taxed differently by different states.
 You should make yourself aware of the nature of your invention and how the state(s) of sale will tax the product.